What is an EEG?

 Stop taking medicines that may interfere with the test if your provider has told you

-Don't consume any food or drinks containing caffeine for 8 to 12 hours before the
+Don't consume any food or drinks that have caffeine for 8 to 12 hours before the test.

 Follow any directions your provider gives you about reducing your sleep the night